babladey275/plantNet_client/README.md

 # PlantNet

-PlantNet is an e-commerce platform dedicated to plants.
-It offers an intuitive user interface for both customers and sellers.
-Customers can view plant details, place orders, and track their purchases.
-Sellers can manage their plant inventory, add new plants to the catalog, and process orders through a specialized dashboard.

-The application is built using **React** for the frontend, with a state management system based on **React Query** and an intuitive routing system using **React Router**.
-The app is styled using **Tailwind CSS** and powered by **Vite** for fast development and build processes.
+PlantNet is an e-commerce platform dedicated to plants, where customers can easily browse and purchase plants while sellers manage their inventory and orders through a dedicated dashboard.
+The platform features secure login/signup with Firebase Authentication, integrated Stripe for fast and secure payments, and a streamlined process for sellers to add, update, or delete plant listings.
+Admins have the ability to review and approve seller applications to maintain platform quality.
+Built with **React**, **React Query** for state management, **React Router** for navigation, and styled using **Tailwind CSS**.
+Powered by Vite for fast development and build processes.

 ---